Chapter 8 ANCOVA

 One technique for reducing experimental error and hence increasing precision is to use a covariate that accounts for heterogeneity among EUs.
 Inclusion of covariates in ANOVA models is called the analysis of covariance, or ANCOVA.
 Mathematically, ANCOVA is no different from regression with both quantitative and categorical predictors.
 However, the emphases differ depending on the context.
 In ANCOVA, our primary focus is analyzing the differences among the treatment groups.
 We model the relationship between the response and the covariate to gain a more precise estimate of the differences among treatment groups, but the relationship between the response and the covariate is of secondary interest at best.
 In regression, both quantitative and categorical predictors are on equal footing, and we have no reason to prioritize one versus the other.

-Example: Partridge and Farquhar (1981); as reported in Hanley & Shapiro, (1994) conducted an experiment to determine if increased reproduction reduces longevity in male fruitflies.
+Example (from Hanley and Shapiro (1994)): Partridge and Farquhar (1981) conducted an experiment to determine if reproduction reduces longevity in male fruitflies.
 (Such a cost had already been established for females.)
-There were 5 experimental treatments: male fruitflies reared alone, reared with 1 or 8 non-mated females, and reared with 1 or 8 recently mated females.
+There were 5 experimental treatments: male flies reared alone, male flies reared with 1 or 8 non-mated females, and male flies reared with 1 or 8 recently mated females.
 25 male flies were assigned to each treatment.
 The data recorded are longevity (days lived) and thorax length.
 The data are shown below:

 Suppose we analyze these data with a one-way ANOVA and ignore differences in the sizes of the flies: